Absaroka County Sheriff's Office

 An awkward but hard-working young deputy.
 Walt sees something in Ferg, but initially can't articulate it.
 As the series progresses, Ferg is revealed to have eclectic interests that help in his work, justifying Walt's intuition.

 - Clueless Deputy: Ferg gets treated like this, especially in the first season.
-By S2, he has Grown the Beard and repeatedly demonstrates his competence.
+By S2, he has Growing the Beard and repeatedly demonstrates his competence.

 - Cool Car: His blue Pontiac Trans Am.